streamich/code-colors-react/README.md

 **Why another code syntax highlighting package?**

+- A simple to use React component.
-- This package is simple to use.
-It is very lightweight, it essentially just ships a single React component.
+- It is very lightweight, only ships a small React component, which loads tokenization script (~35Kb) in a Web Worker on demand, on first usage.
-- The `highlight.js` dependency is loaded from CDN asynchronously.
+- The Prism.js tokenization script is loaded from the CDN asynchronously.
-- `highlight.js` is run in a Web Worker, so it doesn't block the main thread.
+- Runs tokenization in a Web Worker, so it doesn't block the main thread.
+- Emits Prism.js compatible HTML, so you can use any Prism.js [themes](https://cdn.jsdelivr.net/npm/prism-themes@1.9.0/themes/).
 - No layout shifts before the code is highlighted.
 While the code is being highlighted in the Web Worker, the component renders plain text with the correct dimensions.
+- If code changes while it is being highlighted, the component will cancel the previous highlighting and start a new one.

 ## Installation